Want to write a compelling, dramatic story?

 But your A-story can also tie into your hero’s inner journey.
 In The Matrix, the A-story deals in part with Neo’s struggle to believe in himself and become “the one.”

-Here are some common A-stories for different genres:
+Here are some common A-stories for different genres to think about when you start writing a book:

 - Sci-fi: Repel the alien invasion